jaguerra2017/fdsu_prp_framework/commands/create-base-prp-parallel.md

 ```
 Task: Testing Strategy Research
 Prompt: Research testing and validation approaches for "$ARGUMENTS".
 Analyze:
-- Test patterns used in the current codebase
+- Test patterns used in the current codebase at $CODEBASE_PATH
 - Unit testing strategies and frameworks
 - Integration testing approaches
 - Validation gates and quality checks
 - Error handling and edge case patterns
 - Performance testing considerations

 Research only - no test implementation.
-Use codebase analysis and web search.
+Use codebase analysis of $CODEBASE_PATH and web search.
 Return detailed testing strategy with specific patterns to follow and validation commands to include in the PRP.
 ```

 #### Agent 4: Documentation & Context Research